asabahshah/asabahshah/README.md

 - 💄 I'm Platform Engineer @ Charlotte Tilbury Beauty!
 - 👀 I’m interested in DevEx (developer experience)
 - 🌱 Currently brushing up on my network knowledge!
-- 📫 How to reach me: find me on Linkedin by searching my name or on Instagram @annemthecoder
+- 📫 How to reach me: find me on Linkedin by name.
-- 😄 Pronouns: She/Her
+- 😄 Pronouns: She/Her.
 - 😬 Fun fact: I skydived 5 years ago, have a video of the whole thing where I'm covering my eyes with my hands.

 <!--